trinset/MultiplicationAsymptoticAnalysis/README.md

-# dsba-ads2020-hw1
+# Asymptotic analysis of multiplication algorithms
-Mutiplication Comparison by Oleg Vasyutin
+by Oleg Vasyutin